White House Christmas Ornaments

-Claim: The White House has decreed that its 2009 Christmas trees will be referred to as "Holiday trees" and will not display ornaments bearing religious themes.
+Claim: The White House has decreed that its 2013 Christmas trees will be referred to as "Holiday trees."

 FALSE